 The 2016 Legislature passed and the Governor signed HB 2739 (KSA 75-3718b) which created a Performance Based Budgeting (PBB) initiative in Kansas.
-The intent of PBB is to emphasize performance measures and, to the extent possible, create correlations between dollars, outcomes and objectives.
+The intent of PBB is to emphasize performance measures and, to the extent possible, create correlations between dollars, outcomes, and objectives.
 Programs that demonstrate positive outcomes and results while also spending resources efficiently provide clear signals to decision-makers how best to approve funding.
-For this upcoming budget cycle, agencies should continue to evaluate, improve and refine performance measures based on last summer's review by agencies, the Division of the Budget and the Kansas Legislative Research Department and based on the review of performance measures by the Legislature this past session.
+For this upcoming budget cycle, agencies should continue to evaluate, improve, and refine performance measures based on last summer's review by agencies, the Division of the Budget and the Kansas Legislative Research Department and based on the review of performance measures by the Legislature this past session.
 Please see the Division of the Budget's website (https://budget.kansas.gov/pbb-resources/) for resources on PBB.
 Also, please see the "Budget Preparation" section in this guide regarding PBB and budget reporting.
 Agencies should continue to submit budgets using the regular budget process and the strategic planning process discussed below.
+In addition, KLRD's PBB reporting tool is aimed at more clearly summarizing the key points of your PBB review.
+This spreadsheet should be submitted electronically to your DOB and KLRD analysts at the same time you transmit your budget narrative.